 Any Big Ten expansion plan to the East Coast that doesn't include Notre Dame is bound to be questioned and, quite frankly, doubted.

 Is Rutgers capable of bringing in the New York market?
 Could a combination of Rutgers, Syracuse and Connecticut corner New York, and bring in a sliver of Boston, too?
-Shouldn't the Big Ten pursue Boston College, too?
+Why isn't the Big Ten pursuing Boston College as well?

 These questions are constantly popping up as the Big Ten continues its expansion study.
 But it's important to mention an element that seems to get overlooked.